Title: Grant Procedures

 - A project manager will be assigned to each grant.
 Project managers are responsible for ensuring the implementation of a plan of operation to achieve grant objectives.

 - Project managers are responsible for the timely expenditure of grant/program funds.
-They are further responsible for ensuring that expenditures are in compliance with the terms, conditions, rules, and regulations of the external grantor.
+They are further responsible for ensuring that expenditures are necessary, reasonable, allowable, and allocable to grants as well as in compliance with the terms, conditions, rules, and regulations of the external grantor.

 - Project managers or their designees are responsible for ensuring that equipment purchased with grant funds is only used for grant purposes.
 Fees associated with the use of any grant purchased equipment will be turned in by the property custodian to be counted as grant program income.
 Disposal of equipment purchased with grant funds will only be done after checking with grantor restrictions.